wilsonliaows/docs/workbot/workbot-triggers.md

 - Addressed to an **application** (e.g. Salesforce, QuickBooks)
 - A specific **document** type to be processed (e.g. Account, Lead, Invoice)
 - A certain **command** to execute - (e.g. Show, Create, Update)
 - One or more **parameters**.
-Parameter may have type *file* which takes as input file that you may upload to Slack.
-Then you may use this file in future operations using **Download Attachment** Workbot action.
+Parameters may have the type *file*, which takes as input file content (e.g. text, binary content), that you may upload into Slack.
+You can use this file in subsequent operations using the Workbot action **Download Attachment**.

 When creating a recipe with **New Commands** as the trigger, you will see these fields listed in the table below: